 That said, the philosophies behind Taoism and Zen Buddhism are colinear with a lot of the points I make above.
 The basic idea is to transcend beyond the dualistic way of thinking about life and think of the universe as a coherent whole, i.e., a nonlinear complex system in a dynamic equilibrium.

-I think one is born readily capable of attaining enlightenment.
-I think it is current society that distracts from achieving that goal.
-Ultimately I think enlightenment has to do with accepting the futility, or as Satre would put it -- forlornness, of life.
+I think one is born readily capable of attaining enlightenment (or perhaps a child already has it and slowly begins to lose it as they become more and more immersed in The Matrix).
+I therefore think it is current society that distracts from achieving that goal.
+Ultimately I think and feel that enlightenment has to do with accepting the futility, or as Satre would put it -- forlornness, of life.
 This is a positive viewpoint, as I outline in the meaning of life missive.